fgouteroux/acme-manager/README.md

 - **overall_request_limit** (int): ACME overall requests limit
 - **certificate_timeout** (int): set the certificate timeout value in seconds when obtaining a certificate
 - **unregister** (bool): deletes the account registration from issuer.
 ACME does not provide a way to reactivate a deactivated account.
 If you want to register an account you must use a new private key.

+### Plugins

+Acme Manager supports plugins execution before creating certificates.
+This allow to perform some action like creating DNS CAA record, or any necessary actions before requesting certificate.
+A plugin could be a binary or any executable file, and require to support cmd argument in this order: domain, issuer, challenge.
+Example: /my-plugin-path/dns-acme-manager-plugin testfgx.example.com letsencrypt dns

 ### Server Mode